• Skip to primary navigation

 STEP THREE: Pour sauce-covered cauliflower onto a sheet tray.

-STEP FOUR: Roast cauliflower.
+STEP FOUR: Roast the cauliflower.

-STEP FIVE: Build taco.
+STEP FIVE: Build the vegan al pastor taco!

 vegan tacos,vegan cauliflower tacos,tacos al pastor,vegan tacos al pastor,vegan Mexican tacos,cauliflower al pastor,what is al pastor,how to make al pastor sauce,how to make vegan al pastor,easy vegan tacos,al pastor sauce,vegan al pastor,vegan al pastor tacos,mexican food vegan,mexican food vegan recipes,what is taco al pastor,what is al pastor taco,what is a taco al pastor,vegan tacos recipes,vegan tacos recipe